pretix/pretix-docs/docs/tutorial/getting-started.md

 ![a website with input fields for account information as well as the name and short form of the organizer](../assets/screens/account/pretix-create-account.png "pretix.eu/about/en/setup screenshot" )

 For our personal account, we are going to provide our name, email address, and a secure password.
-The field on the top left is meant for a **personal name**, not a company name We are going to choose a name by which our co-organizers will recognize us and which our support team can use to address us.
+The field on the top left is meant for a **personal name**, not a company name.
+We are going to choose a name by which our co-organizers will recognize us and which our support team can use to address us.
 For this tutorial, our name is going to be John Doe.

 !!!
 Warning

     The short form is the unique identifier for your company in our website's backend and will also be used in the shop URL.
-    Please put some careful consideration into the short form and choose it you're absolutely positive that you're happy with it.
+    Please put careful consideration into the short form and make sure you are happy with it.

     The short form cannot be changed without you contacting customer support and our team putting a significant amount of work into it.